Conte-Ecology/basinCharacteristics/surficialCoarseness/README.md

 Surficial Coarseness
 ====================

-This script produces a spatial dataset of geology that is categorized as "surficial coarseness", based on the Soil Survey Geographic Database (SSURGO).
+This script produces a spatial dataset of geology that is categorized as being "surficially coarse", based on the Soil Survey Geographic Database (SSURGO).
+A value of 1 indicates the cell is classified as surficial coarseness and 0 indicates not.

 ## Data Sources